Leicester and JWST

-University of Leicester scientists and engineers have been involved in the Webb project for more than twenty years.
+University of Leicester scientists and engineers have been involved in the JWST project for more than twenty years.

 The University of Leicester Space Research Centre, in the School of Physics and Astronomy, has provided the Mechanical Engineering Lead for the Mid-Infrared Instrument (MIRI), has been responsible for design and provision of the MIRI Primary Structure (in collaboration with the Danish National Space Centre), and provides support for MIRI test and calibration activities.